theAfricanQuant/portfolio/index.md

 [- Bayesian Statistics: Analysis of Health Data](https://mgcodesandstats.github.io/bayesian-statistics-health-data/)

+Here is an example of how Bayesian statistics can be used to indicate the best predictor of BMI fluctuations within a regression model.

 [- Cumulative Binomial Probability with R and Shiny](https://mgcodesandstats.github.io/cumulative-binomial-probability-r-shiny/)

+The following is an illustration of how cumulative binomial probability can be calculated, and how a Shiny Web App can be used to make the analysis more intuitive.

 [- Image Recognition with Keras: Convolutional Neural Networks](https://mgcodesandstats.github.io/image-recognition-with-keras-convolutional-neural-networks/)